mittsh/42sh/README.md

 42sh is a bash-style shell we developped at school in C. It was a 4 weeks project, with 5 team members, even though all were not as fervent we, [JC](http://github.com/jclanoe) and [I](http://github.com/mittsh), were.
 [EPITA](http://www.epita.fr/en/) is one of the leading Computer Science Engineering School in France, and make us learn low-level stuff (including some asm) to allow us understand deeply what's going on under the hood.

+## :warning: Think yourself, don't cheat!

+*Recently, an EPITA assistant contacted me requesting that I put this code offline.
+As I believe in an open world where information can flow freely, I denied his censorship request.
+Open Source code is a fabulous way to educate, and I learnt myself a lot reading the source code of frameworks and libraries.
+This project was a student project and therefore is far from being quality code.
+Though, take it as it is.
+Good or bad code is good to read, to learn what to do and what not to.
+When I was an EPITA student, I was asked to work on Java EE, SVN, and other bunch of completely outdated technologies, it was only thank to the openness of today's internet that I could, myself, learn today's technologies.
+So if you're a student working on a similar project, please use this carefully.
+Get inspiration, but don't copy/paste without thinking!
+And learn by yourself, on internet!
+Thanks!*

 ## No memory leaks.
 At all.

 The boldest instruction was: **"If you leak, you're dead, even for one leak"**.
 [Valgrind](http://valgrind.org/) was their  witness.